 Once all that’s done, you’ll just need an appealing website and a decent marketing campaign, and you’ll be off and running.

-7. Tour Guide
+12. Tour Guide

-8. Gift Basket
+13. Gift Basket

-Before you get started, it’s to your advantage if you choose a niche and craft your marketing strategy.
+Before you get started, it’s best to choose a niche and craft your marketing strategy.
 Having a strong online presence is crucial to your success, so it’s a good idea to start developing your website and social media accounts as soon as you decide on your branding strategy.
 Of course, it’s important to make your business legally compliant so you need to work on your regulatory requirements as well.

 Are you an amateur photographer who loves snapping great images?
 Photography in the US is an $11 billion industry expected to see steady growth in the coming years, so now would be a great time to stretch your entrepreneurial wings and give it a shot.
 You could start your photography business from home and give the world beautiful photos while also making a good living.

-10. Appliance Repair
+15. Appliance Repair